 A vacuum circuit breaker consists of several essential components:

-When a fault occurs, the operating mechanism triggers the separation of contacts inside the vacuum interrupter.
-As the contacts part, an arc forms due to the ionization of metal vapors from the contact surface.
+When a fault occurs, the operating mechanism triggers the contacts inside the vacuum interrupter to separate.
+As the contacts separate, an arc is formed due to the ionisation of metal vapours from the contact surfaces.

 In a vacuum environment: